NGI The Weekly Gas Market Report

 The chairman’s priorities have centered around bringing the power grid up to date, including integration of renewable energy, such as wind, solar, geothermal and hydrokinetic energy, and the implementation of advanced technologies to make the use and distribution of energy more efficient, such as “demand response” and “smart grid” technologies.

-During his tenure, FERC has gone after the trading desks of several large Wall Street banks, including Deutche Bank, Barclays Bank and an affiliate of JPMorgan and Chase (JP Morgan Ventures Energy), for manipulation of the electricity markets.
+During Wellinghoff’s tenure, FERC has gone after the trading desks of several large Wall Street banks, including Deutche Bank, Barclays Bank and an affiliate of JPMorgan and Chase (JP Morgan Ventures Energy), for manipulating electricity markets.

-In the natural gas market, the largest civil penalty was assessed against Brian Hunter, former head gas trader at Amaranth, which made a number of wrong-way trades that led to more than $6 billion in gas trading losses and the collapse of the hedge fund in September 2006 (see Daily GPI, Sept.
-22, 2006).
-A $30 million penalty, which is still pending in court, was one of the largest imposed on a gas trader since the passage of EPAct 2005 (see Daily GPI, April 25, 2011).
+In the natural gas market, the largest civil penalty was assessed against Brian Hunter, former head gas trader at Amaranth, which made a number of wrong-way trades that led to more than $6 billion in gas trading losses and the collapse of the hedge fund in September 2006 (see NGI, April 8; March 18; April 25, 2011).
+A $30 million penalty, which is still pending in court, was one of the largest imposed on a gas trader since the passage of EPAct 2005.

-FERC and the Commodity Futures Trading Commission (CFTC) sparred over jurisdictional lines, with Wellinghoff calling on lawmakers in Congress to resolve the issue (see Daily GPI, March 10, 2010).
+FERC and the Commodity Futures Trading Commission (CFTC) sparred over jurisdictional lines, with Wellinghoff calling on lawmakers in Congress to resolve the issue (see NGI, March 15, 2010).

-Wellinghoff also has been a vocal advocate for increased cyber security, expressing his exasperation with the lack of a federal system for reporting threats to energy infrastructure (see Daily GPI, Sept.
-6, 2012).
-In 2012, Wellinghoff announced the creation of an office at the agency to focus on cyber and physical security risks to energy facilities under its jurisdiction, such as interstate natural gas pipelines, gas storage and electric transmission facilities (see Daily GPI, Sept.
+Wellinghoff also has been a vocal advocate for increased cyber security, expressing his exasperation with the lack of a federal system for reporting threats to energy infrastructure (see NGI, Sept.
+10, 2012).
+In 2012, Wellinghoff announced the creation of an office at the agency to focus on cyber and physical security risks to energy facilities under its jurisdiction, such as interstate natural gas pipelines, gas storage and electric transmission facilities (see NGI, Sept.
 24, 2012).

 “How fast the administration moves and who it chooses for the seat could be another indication of whether the White House is still pursuing its ‘give a little, take a little’ energy strategy,” the Clearview analysts said.